Dominating Sets in Intersection Graphs of Finite Groups: Intersection complexes

 \section{Intersection complexes}

-Recall that a \emph{(abstract) simplicial complex} is a collection $\mathcal{S}$ of finite non-empty sets, such that if $\sigma$ is an element of $\mathcal{S}$, so is every non-empty subset of $\sigma$.
-The element $\sigma$ of $\mathcal{S}$ is called a simplex of $\mathcal{S}$ and each non-empty subset of $\sigma$ is called a face of $\sigma$.
-The underlying set of $\mathcal{S}$ is the union of one-point elements (singletons) of $\mathcal{S}$.
-The \emph{$k$-skeleton} of $\mathcal{S}$ is the subcollection of elements of $\mathcal{S}$ having cardinality at most $k+1$.
+Recall that a \emph{(abstract) simplicial complex} $\mathcal{S}$ over a set $X$ is a finite collection of subsets of $X$ such that the union of those subsets is $X$ and if $\sigma$ is an element of $\mathcal{S}$, so is every subset of $\sigma$.
+The element $\sigma$ of $\mathcal{S}$ is called a simplex of $\mathcal{S}$ and each subset of $\sigma$ is called a face of $\sigma$.
+The \emph{$k$-skeleton} of $\mathcal{S}$ is the subcollection of elements of $\mathcal{S}$ having cardinality at most $k+1$; hence, the $0$-skeleton of $\mathcal{S}$ is the underlying set $X$ plus the empty set.
 For a group $G$, we define the \emph{intersection complex $K(G)$} of $G$ as the simplicial complex whose faces are the sets of proper subgroups of $G$ which intersect non-trivially.
 As a graph the $1$-skeleton of $K(G)$ is isomorphic to the intersection graph $\Gamma(G)$.
-This notion is somewhat between the two other notions in literature, namely the order complex and the clique complex.
+This notion can be compared with the two other notions in literature, namely the order complex and the clique complex.
 In the first case, we begin with a poset (poset of proper non-trivial subgroups of a group in our case) and construct its order complex by declaring chains of the poset as the simplices.
 And, in the latter case, we take a graph (i.e. the intersection graph of a group) and the underlying set of the corresponding clique complex is the vertex set of the graph with simplices being the cliques.